 (5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]

-Drafting Note: The above descriptions shall be stated clearly and concisely.

 E. Accident-Only Coverage (Outline of Coverage)

 An outline of coverage in the form prescribed below shall be issued in connection with policies or certificates meeting the standards of Section 8D of this regulation.
-The items included in the outline of coverage must appear in the sequence prescribed:
+The items included in the outline of coverage must appear in the sequence prescribed and be stated clearly and concisely:

 [COMPANY NAME]